 Walking helps me think before making a big commitment.
-I reached out to several universities and my inbox is flooded with some other universities as I attended various education fairs in the past months.
-Surprisingly, some didn't bother to reply.
-Surprisingly as well, but with a negative connotation, some others were almost aggressive in convincing me to put in my application.
+I reached out to several universities, and my inbox is flooded with some other universities, as I have attended various education fairs in the past months.
+Surprisingly, some didn't bother to reply, while others were almost aggressive in convincing me to submit my application.
 Luckily, there are those universities that take a consultative approach.
-Though they want to sell the university as well, they help you see the value and alignment with your career goals.
+Though they also want to sell the university, they help you see the value and alignment with your career goals.

-With all the information available on the university site, review pages, and rankings, for me, it's ultimately my contact with the university representative that projects my expectations of whether the institution is a fit or not.
+With all the information available on the university site, review pages, and rankings, my contact with the university representative ultimately projects my expectations of whether the institution is a fit or not.

-"You never get a second chance to make a first impression" is quoted often related to customer journeys.
+"You never get a second chance to make a first impression" is often quoted as being related to customer journeys.
 With an increasing choice of study options, a disappointing experience with one university makes the candidate re-evaluate the options.

-For candidate outreach, a university has usually several options to be present in any market.
+For candidate outreach, a university usually has several options to be present in any market.
 Those options vary in terms of control, investment, dedication, speed to market, and loyalty.
-Let's have a look at how they can potentially impact the students' perceptions.
+Let's look at how they can potentially impact the students' perceptions.

 Control